W-symmetry, topological vertex and affine Yangian: representations

 We can define these functions for a finite number of variables, in which case they are polynomials in $x_j$ and satisfy the stability condition

-Analogously to the case of symmetric functions and symmetric polynomials \cite{macdonaldsym}, this property allows us to consider also an infinite number of variables.
-The most important property for our purposes is the existence of the generating series
+Analogously to the case of symmetric polynomials and symmetric functions \cite{macdonaldsym}, this property allows us to consider also an infinite number of variables.
+The most important property of the shifted elementary symmetric functions for our purposes is the existence of the generating series

 The equation (\ref{ulambdaeqn}) can be written in a similar form,